 Note: For high wind areas, or strong storms, a pitch of 4/12-6/12 (18.5°-26.5° angle) is recommended.

 Cons: Hip roofs are more expensive to build than a gable roof.
 It’s a more complex design that requires more building materials.
-Also, additional seams can make it easier for water leaks to form if a roofing system is not properly installed.
+Also, with the addition of a dormer, additional seams can make it easier for the water leaks to form in the valleys, if a roofing system is not properly installed.